Nosp1/Dnd/README.md

-# Dnd
+# StoryTeller
-This is a terminal based character generator for DND.
+Storyteller is a terminal based character generator for Dungeons and Dragons.
-Its intend is to streamline character creation with a step by step instruction wiht concurrent information stream.
+Thanks to our software, the character creation is streamlined with step by step instructions.

-# Test it!
-To test current build.
-Just pull or clone this repository in to your own desired directory.
-Inside the src directory: type the following in the terminal: Javac main.java to compile the program.
-Followed by Java main to run it.